Johnny Walker (actor): Career

 Johnny Walker was particularly satisfied with his work in B. R. Chopra's Naya Daur (1957), Chetan Anand's Taxi Driver (1954) and Bimal Roy's Madhumati (1958).
 His final film came after an absence of 14 years when he took a role in a remake of Mrs. Doubtfire titled Chachi 420 (1997).
 During the intervening period, he had a successful business dealing with precious and semi-precious stones.

 Some songs were written especially for him.
 His drawing power at the box office was such that distributors would insist on him having a song and would pay extra to ensure it.
-He is the second actor to have one or more Hindi films in his name, Johnny Walker (1957), the first being the actress, Madhubala with a 1951 eponymous film, but the only one with two (the other being Malayalam film, Johnnie Walker.
+He is the second actor (the first being the actress Madhubala with an eponymous 1950 film) to have one or more Hindi films in his name, but the only one with two (the 1957 film Johnny Walker and the 1992 Malayalam film Johnnie Walker).
 He was the first actor to keep a secretary/manager.
 He was the first actor to stop working on Sundays.
-He was the first actor to bring Colloquialism to cinema Taxi Driver.
+He was the first actor to bring colloquialism to cinema through the film Taxi Driver.
 He also produced and directed the 1985 film Pahunche Huwey Log.

 Personal life

-Johnny Walker married Noorjahan, sister of Indian actress Shakila, despite the opposition of her family.
-They had three daughters and three sons, of whom one is actor Nasirr Khan.
-Regretting that he had been forced to leave school at 6th class, he sent his sons to the US for schooling.
+Johnny Walker married Noorjahan, sister of Indian actress Shakila, despite opposition from her family.
+They had three daughters and three sons.
+Regretting that he had been forced to leave school during 6th class, he sent his sons to the USA for schooling.

-Despite often playing the roles of a drunkard, Johnny Walker was a teetotaller and claimed to have never drunk alcohol in his life.
+Despite often playing the roles of a drunkard and thief Johnny Walker was a teetotaller and claimed to have never drunk alcohol in his life.

+Death

-Johnny Walker died on 29 July 2003 after a period of illness.
+Johnny Walker died on 29 July 2003 after a long period of illness.
+He was 79.

+Legacy

+Johnny Walker is regarded as one of the greatest comedians in Indian Cinema.
+Many actors like Mehmood Ali, Johnny Lever and Govinda were influenced by his style of comedy.

+Actor Rajpal Yadav sees him as his inspiration and said, "He is such an actor in our lives that if we consider a century of actors, then Johnny Walker sahab is one of the greats."

+The Hindu wrote, "He was known for his honesty, commitment and punctuality on sets".
+He was very fond of poetry too.
+He could recall hundreds of 'ashaars' to suit all occasions.
+A thorough gentleman, he would keep everyone in good humor through his jokes."
+In 2022, Walker was placed in Outlook India's "75 Best Bollywood Actors" list.